bytedance/sonic/CONTRIBUTING.md

 5. Create your patch, including appropriate test cases.
 6. Follow our [Style Guides](#code-style-guides).
 7. Commit your changes using a descriptive commit message that follows [AngularJS Git Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).
-   Adherence to these conventions is necessary because release notes are automatically generated from these messages.
+   Adherence to these conventions is necessary because release notes will be automatically generated from these messages.
 8. Push your branch to GitHub:
     ```
     git push origin bugfix/security_bug